Tiffin School: Sports

 Tiffin School is active in all the main sports.
 It has facilities for rugby, athletics, football and cricket at a 29-acre (119,000 m²) site in East Molesey near Hampton Court, known as Grist's (named after a former headmaster).
 Tiffin School Boat Club is based at Canbury Boathouse, which is shared with Kingston Rowing Club along the Thames at Canbury Gardens.
 The school has a sports hall and all-weather AstroTurf pitch which are used by external sports clubs after and before school hours.
-Tiffin School provides ball boys for The Championships, Wimbledon.
+Tiffin School provides ball boys for the Wimbledon Championships.

-Old Tiffinians
+Notable alumni

 Former pupils are known as Old Tiffinians.
 The Tiffinian Association arranges reunion events such as dinners and sports fixtures.